Tzelalis/MovieFlix/README.md

 ### Optional
   1. Skeleton loader with placeholder (only from Home Screen, Movie Details Screen use generic loading UI)
+      - Placeholder is fork from accompanist with some changes to avoid recompositions
-  2. Offline Mode (Partial Implementation): Implementing offline mode with multiple genres, popular, and favorites lists necessitates a complex database structure.
+  3. Offline Mode (Partial Implementation): Implementing offline mode with multiple genres, popular, and favorites lists necessitates a complex database structure.
 Only a small part for popular movies has been implemented so far.

 ### Additional
   1. Splash screen